GSA/digitalgov.gov/content/posts/2014-10-28-a-picture-is-worth-a-thousand-tokens.md

 [{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-186-tokens-initial-settings-across-indexes-code.jpg" alt="600-x-186-tokens-initial-settings-across-indexes-code" >}}](https://gist.github.com/loren/8410d6fc947ee6091eb1)

-Looking at the mappings and the settings, you can see that we had to make a lot of decisions upfront about how fields would be treated when we indexed the documents (photo metadata).
-In theory, Elasticsearch is schema-less and we could have just taken whatever fields we got from the Instagram and Flickr APIs and sent them over the fence to Elasticsearch as JSON documents to be dynamically mapped.
-We had learned a few lessons from prior Elasticsearch and [Solr](http://lucene.apache.org/solr/) projects, however, so we had ideas on how the analysis chain should behave for the various fields.
+Looking at the mappings and the settings, you can see that we had to make a lot of decisions upfront about how fields would be treated when we indexed the documents ({{< relref "/lucene.apache.org/solr.md" >}}) projects, however, so we had ideas on how the analysis chain should behave for the various fields.

 For the full-text fields (title, description, caption), we use a [custom analyzer](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/analysis-custom-analyzer.html) we call &#8220;en\_analyzer&#8221;.
 This uses the custom &#8220;ignore\_chars&#8221; character filter to get rid of some different types of apostrophes, and then it hands the tokens off to the chain of filters.
 ASCII folding lets _resume_ match _resumé_.
 Lowercasing everything makes the search case insensitive.
 The stop filter yanks out words that contribute little to relevancy.